zeek/zeek/scripts/base/bif/strings.bif.bro.rst

 :bro:id:`join_string_vec`: :bro:type:`function`                            Joins all values in the given vector of strings with a separator placed
                                                                            between each element.
 :bro:id:`levenshtein_distance`: :bro:type:`function`                       Calculates the Levenshtein distance between the two strings.
+:bro:id:`lstrip`: :bro:type:`function`                                     Removes all combinations of characters in the *chars* argument
+                                                                           starting at the beginning of the string until first mismatch.
-:bro:id:`reverse`: :bro:type:`function`                                    Returns a reversed copy of the string :bro:id:`sort_string_array`: :bro:type:`function` :bro:attr:`&deprecated`  Sorts an array of strings.
+:bro:id:`reverse`: :bro:type:`function`                                    Returns a reversed copy of the string :bro:id:`rstrip`: :bro:type:`function`                                     Removes all combinations of characters in the *chars* argument
+                                                                           starting at the end of the string until first mismatch.
+:bro:id:`sort_string_array`: :bro:type:`function` :bro:attr:`&deprecated`  Sorts an array of strings.
 :bro:id:`split`: :bro:type:`function` :bro:attr:`&deprecated`              Splits a string into an array of strings according to a pattern.
 :bro:id:`split1`: :bro:type:`function` :bro:attr:`&deprecated`             Splits a string *once* into a two-element array of strings according to a